zzhenglab/ai4chem/book/lecture-07.md

 It picks the feature and threshold that bring the largest impurity decrease.
 ```

+Use the confusion matrix to see the error pattern.

+In this case:
+`FP` are non toxic predicted as toxic
+`FN` are toxic predicted as non toxic

+Which side is larger tells you which type of mistake the one split is making more often.

 ```{code-cell} ipython3
 # Evaluate stump
 from sklearn.metrics import classification_report